Grandpa and the Satanic Mills:

 But he never got a patent on any of the machines which he designed and built.
 Patents were more expensive than he had any margin to cover, and most of his commissions were on a pay-for-hire basis anyway, or were sold outright to the companies which commissioned them, who might or might not choose to patent them in their own name.
 (One of the family anecdotes was of how proud he was of the tamale press which he designed for the XLNT people.
 It was their first one ever, and he had even managed to assure that it would shoot exactly one olive into each and every tamale.)

 Well, back during the Depression, Ma and Aunt Dodie were working for a bookbindery.
-Ma was a union member by the time I was born, but I don’t know if she was at that point.
+Ma was a union member by the time I was born, but I don’t know whether she was at that point.
 The bindery they were working for happened to be the one which made the bankbooks for the Bank of America.
 Ma and Dodie’s job was to hand roll the rounded corners, since, back then, only square corners could be produced by machine.
 This evidently employed a lot of people.

 He did it too, thereby putting two of his own daughters out of work.